GoogleCloudPlatform/generative-ai/open-models/README.md

 ### Use cases

-- [use-cases/guess_app.ipynb](./use-cases/guess_app.ipynb) - This notebook shows how you can use Vertex AI and Hugging Face Deep Learning containers (HF DLCs) to create a simple "Guess who or what" application which combines an image generation open model with Gemini to answer and represent subjects of Guess who or what riddles.
+- [use-cases/guess_app.ipynb](./use-cases/guess_app.ipynb) - This notebook shows how you can use Vertex AI and Hugging Face Deep Learning containers to create a simple "Guess who or what" application which combines an image generation open model with Gemini to answer and represent subjects of Guess who or what riddles.